nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 ### Linking validators to request handler

 To avoid cluttering action methods with validators, they are aggregated on one class and this class is connected to the running controller.
-There's no use of attributes to connect action methods to corresponding validators since they're expected to always be present.
-It's safe to conventionally derive validator method from the request handler, using the `ServiceCoordinator::validatorCollection` method:
+Validator methods are derived from the request handler:

 ```php
 use Suphle\Tests\Mocks\Modules\ModuleOne\Validators\ValidatorOne;